PNeekeetah/DesigningDataIntensiveApplications/Chapter9_part2.md

 - applications register their endpoints in a service registry
 - service discovery might not require consensus - DNS is not linearizable, it's just a bunch of caches
 - leader election requires consensus though, so it makes sense to help other applications discover who the leader is
-- some consensus replicas support `read only caching replicas`

 ### Membership services

 - A membership service determines which nodes from a cluster are live and active
 - you can couple consensus with failure detection to see which nodes are out
-- a node can be incorrectly considered dead, but it's still useful to know beforehand which nodes consstitute part of this membership
+- a node can be incorrectly considered dead, but it's still useful to know beforehand which nodes constitute part of this membership